Organization of Islamic Cooperation

-More recently, in 2018, OIC countries met in Istanbul, Turkey to establish a network between their Red Crescent and Red Cross national societies in a bid to respond to humanitarian problems and reduce human suffering in the most efficient way across member states.
-Notwithstanding the intense divisions among majority Muslim countries, the OIC has had an impact through activities and assistance related to long-term development projects as well as health, education, and agriculture initiatives.
+In 2018, OIC countries met in Istanbul, Turkey to establish a network between their Red Crescent and Red Cross national societies in a bid to respond to humanitarian problems and reduce human suffering in the most efficient way across member states.
+Since 2021, the OIC has also assisted the Afghan people in their humanitarian crisis by providing them technical and financial support.
+As can be seen, notwithstanding intense divisions among majority Muslim countries, the OIC has had an impact through activities and assistance related to long-term development projects as well as health, education, and agriculture initiatives.

 |Headquarters||Jeddah, Saudi Arabia|

 |Founding Document||Charter of the Organization of the Islamic Conference|